BOOK FOOD EXPERIENCES

 Toho cinema in Kabukicho

 Godzilla looms over the Shinjuku Toho Building from 52 meters high, glaring down at passers-by.
-Catch a film at Toho Cinema on the third floor, or get a closer view of the scaly King of the Monsters while indulging in the Godzilla-themed cake set at Cafe Terrace Bonjour.
+Catch a film at Toho Cinema on the 3rd floor, or get a closer view of the scaly King of the Monsters while indulging in the Godzilla-themed cake set at Cafe Terrace Bonjour.

 old Japanese samurai armor displayed at the Shinjuku Samurai Museum

 If you have a spare hour or two and are wondering what to do in Shinjuku, why not visit the Samurai Museum?
-Viewing the armor, swords, and other artifacts of Japan’s warrior class, you’ll gain insights into Japan’s samurai culture, which ruled the nation for around 700 years.
-With tours available in Japanese and English, and signage written in Japanese, English, Chinese, and Korean, the Samurai Museum is a foreigner-friendly add-on to any Shinjuku itinerary.
+Viewing the armor, swords, and other artifacts of Japan's warrior class, you'll gain insights into Japan's samurai culture, which ruled the nation for around 700 years.
+With tours available in Japanese and English and signage written in Japanese, English, Chinese, and Korean, the Samurai Museum is a foreigner-friendly add-on to any Shinjuku itinerary.

-17. Fish for your dinner at Zauo
+15. Fish for Your Dinner at Zauo

 Shinjuku Takashimaya with the Docomo building in the background